-- T-bone accidents are the most common type of an intersection collision and occurs when one car collides with the side of another car.
-This most often happens when one vehicle fails to yield to the other when one car is attempting to making a left-hand turn and the other is driving straight through the intersection.
+- T-bone accidents are the most common type of intersection collision and occur when one car collides with the side of another car.
+This most often happens when one vehicle fails to yield to the other when one car is attempting to make a left-hand turn and the other is driving straight through the intersection.

 - Rear-end accidents can occur in an intersection when a rear driver assumes the front driver is attempting to proceed through the intersection, but rather are making a right or left turn, and collides with the front driver from behind.

-- Head-on collisions are not as common as the other types of accidents above, but they do occur when car drivers is driving under the influence, impaired by drugs or prescription medication, extremely fatigued and falls asleep, or aggressively driving at a high rate of speed.
+- Head-on collisions are not as common as the other types of accidents above, but they do occur when car drivers are driving under the influence, impaired by drugs or prescription medication, extremely fatigued and fall asleep, or aggressively driving at a high rate of speed.

 Type of Injuries at Intersection Car Collisions

 Intersection car accident injuries can range from minor scratches, or the much more catastrophic injury, such as paralysis or even death.

 Being involved in a serious car accident can be a life-changing event.
 Some of the most common injuries include: